 Everyone Talks About the Autumn Weather…

-A home weather station like the AcuRite 01024 Pro Weather Station system gives your family scientific grade instrumentation which can be connected to your PC and the Internet.
-The sensor suite is relatively simple to set up, and wireless connection to the base station means that it will be effortless to connect.
-The Oregon Scientific WMR200a is a more expensive yet a classic, versatile and expandable system which can grow with your interest in weather monitoring.
-The separate sensors mean more complexity in setup but allows for easier maintenance and more accuracy in readings.
+A home weather station like the AcuRite 01024 Pro Weather Station system gives your family scientific-grade instrumentation which can be connected to your PC and the Internet.
+The sensor suite is relatively simple to set up, and a wireless connection to the base station means that it will be effortless to connect.
+The Oregon Scientific WMR200a is a more expensive yet classic, versatile, and expandable system that can grow with your interest in weather monitoring.
+The separate sensors mean more complexity in setup but allow for easier maintenance and more accuracy in readings.

 - Autumn means shorter days, cooling temperatures, harvest, hunting, and football.

 - The phenomenon of Indian Summer is a period of warm weather after the first killing frost of the year.